kinghos/UniNotes/Part IA/Object-Oriented Programming/Lecture 1.md

 #### OOP
 OOP is a programming paradigm based on the concept of objects, which can contain data and code - data in the form of fields (attributes/properties) and code in the form of procedures/methods.
 Objects are defined by classes that group fields and methods.
+Features:
+- Encapsulation
+- Abstraction
+- Inheritance
+- Polymorphism

+#### Bytecode
+Java compiles to architecture agnostic machine code.
+This can then run on any device thr